Steve Martin Returned to 'Saturday Night Live' to Play an Unhinged Roger Stone

-Steve Martin has a talent for over-the-top character acting and the comedian went all out channeling former Trump advisor and self-described “dirty trickster” Roger Stone on this week’s Saturday Night Live cold open.
+Steve Martin has a talent for over-the-top character acting, and the comedian went all out channeling former Trump advisor and self-described “dirty trickster” Roger Stone on this week’s Saturday Night Live cold open.

 The real Stone made headlines this week when he was arrested by the FBI at his home in Florida on Friday morning and charged with seven counts in federal court, included one count of obstruction of an official proceeding, five counts of false statements and one count of witness tampering.